-On the night of November 16 and 17 we will witness the peak of the Leonids meteor shower.
-The Leonids are an average shower, and can produce an average of up to 15 meteors per hour at the peak, but some meteors can also be visible between November 6 and 30.
-This shower is unique in that it has a cycle lasting 33 years and at the peak of said cycle there are hundreds of meteors per hour instead of the mere 15.
-That last time this peak occurred was in 2001.
+Later this month on the night of November 17 and 18 we will see the peak of another meteor shower – the Leonids.
+It is an average shower producing up to 15 meteors per hour at its peak while some meteors can also be seen anytime between November 6 and 30.
+This shower is also unique in that it has a cyclonic peak about every 33 years where hundreds of meteors per hour can be seen.
+The last time it occurred in 2001.
 The Leonids are produced by dust grains left behind by comet Tempel-Tuttle, which was discovered in 1865.
-Unfortunately this year the glare from the full moon will block many of the meteors so it is important to view from a dark location away from city lights in order to be able to see some of the brightest ones.
-Meteors will appear to radiate from the constellation Leo, but can appear anywhere in the sky.
+Fortunately the first quarter moon will set shortly after midnight leaving fairly dark skies for what could be a good show.
+Meteors will radiate from the constellation Leo, but can appear anywhere in the sky.

 Leo constellation map.
 Image credit: IAU and Sky & Telescope magazine.